DigitalArsenal/space-data-network/README.md

 A Peer-to-Peer Network for Collaborative Space Data Exchange, based on [LibP2P](https://libp2p.io) and utilizing [Google Flatbuffers](https://flatbuffers.dev/) through schemas maintained at the [Space Data Standards](https://spacedatastandards.org) project.

+## CLI Options

+The application supports several CLI options that allow you to control its behavior and access various functionalities:

+-help: Display a detailed help message outlining all the available CLI options.

+-version: Display the current version of the Space Data Network application.

+-create-server-epm: Create a server Entity Profile Message (EPM), a unique identifier for your node within the network.

+-output-server-epm: Output the server's Entity Profile Message (EPM) to the console.
+Use in conjunction with -qr to output as a QR code.

+-qr: When used with -output-server-epm, outputs the server EPM as a QR code for easy sharing and scanning.

+-env-docs: Display documentation for environment variables that the application uses for configuration.

 ## Environment Variables

 The application can be configured using the following environment variables: